Skip to main content

 How it works at runtime

 Wrap your app (or its build step) with capy run -- <your command>. capy run auto-detects deployed mode when both SECRETS_BLOB and PROJECT_KEY are set in process.env, runs the decrypt flow, and spawns the child with plaintext values in its environment.
+Set both or neither - with only one of them present, capy run refuses to guess which mode you meant and exits 1.
 For long-running servers (Fly, Render, Railway, Heroku, containers), set it as the entrypoint:

 For build-time inlining (Vercel, Netlify, any build-then-deploy platform), wrap the build: